codepath/android_guides/Working-with-Input-Views.md

 }
 ```

-You can also load a spinner using a dynamic source of options, check out the [Spinners](http://developer.android.com/guide/topics/ui/controls/spinner.html) guide for more details.
+You can also load a spinner using an adapter for a dynamic source of options, check out the [Spinners](http://developer.android.com/guide/topics/ui/controls/spinner.html) guide for more details.
+Also note that styling a spinner's text requires using a custom array adapter as explained [in this answer](http://stackoverflow.com/questions/9476665/how-to-change-spinner-text-size-and-text-color).

 ## References